joelodom/mongodb-queryable-encryption/README.md

 ## Closing thoughts

+This is not a production-ready application.
+I skimped on exception and error handling and things like that.
+I'm not a Java expert, so some of what I'm doing is at best non-idiomatic and at worst idiotic.

 The best place to go for help is https://www.mongodb.com/community/forums/.
 If you get too stuck, you can try to contact me at joel.odom@mongodb.com, but please understand that I'm unable to respond to every question and I tend